-Transactional queries: The searcher wants to take an action, such as buy something.
+Transactional queries: The searcher wants to take an action, such as buying something.
 If keyword types sat in the marketing funnel, transactional queries would be at the bottom.

 TrustRank: A link analysis technique used to separate good “reputable seed pages” from web spam.

 UGC (User Generated Content): Any type of content posted by users of a website.
-This includes comments, reviews, images, videos, and posts on social media and more.
+This includes comments, reviews, images, videos, posts on social media, and more.
 User-generated content strengthens SEO since they will often use long-tail keywords and related links in what they post.

 UI (User Interface): Everything displayed on your website that the user can interact with.
 Making a positive impression on our visitors and giving them a good user experience is the purpose of UI.
 Since these are the factors that affect dwell time and user engagement they are crucial for SEO.